vercel/next.js/test/e2e/app-dir/actions-simple/README.md

 server action source mapping within the React DevTools.

 Until we have properly implemented `findSourceMapURL` in Next.js, this demo only works with Turbopack.
-This is because we can easily mock `findSourceMapURL` for the test app, as Turbopack generates source map files, whereas Webpack uses `eval-source-map`.
+This is because we can mock `findSourceMapURL` for the test app, as Turbopack generates source map files, whereas Webpack uses `eval-source-map`.

 For client bundles, the source map files are served directly through